kevinAlbs/cxx-bootstrap/investigations/help30888/README.md

 subject= /CN=tsd-atlas-connectivity-test-user
 {noformat}

+I was able to reproduce this issue on Windows against a personal M0 instance with X509 authentication.

+This is a bug in the C driver loading PKCS#8 format private keys: CDRIVER-4269.

-One workaround is to convert the private key from PKCS#8 format to PKCS#1 as follows:
+As workaround in the meantime, the user can convert the private key from PKCS#8 format to PKCS#1 as follows:

 {noformat}
 openssl x509 -in X509-cert-5915913444876671085.pem -out certificate.pem